Trump slams Romney during acquittal victory lap, says he's bitter over 2012 loss

 Trump also hit Romney on the backlash the former Massachusetts governor has received from constituents for his impeachment vote.

-"[Lee] comes from a great state Utah where my poll numbers have gone through the roof and one of the senators' poll numbers – and not this one – went down big," Trump said.
+"[Lee] comes from a great state Utah where my poll numbers have gone through the roof and one of the senator's poll numbers – and not this one – went down big," Trump said.

 The president also made another joke while he addressed Lee, this one at Lee's expense.